River Wharfe, Bolton Abbey

 Visiting the National Park by train

-The West Yorkshire transport authority Metro in conjunction with North Yorkshire County Council and the Dales & Bowland Community Interest Company publishes summer and winter timetables (summer timetable for services from March 31) and useful information on travel to the Yorkshire Dales on this
+The West Yorkshire transport authority Metro in conjunction with North Yorkshire County Council and the Dales & Bowland Community Interest Company publishes summer and winter timetables.
+The timetables and other useful information on travel to the Yorkshire Dales can be found at the Metro website.

 Yorkshire Dales National Park Yorkshire Dales National Park Authority (YDNPA) website.